Scientific Name: Melissa Officinalis

 Melissa Essential Oil: Uses, Benefits, and Blends

-Beautiful, calm and happy Melissa oil, tranquil, uplifting and joyful.
-It’s one of the main oils we use in aromatherapy for stabilizing mood, but what else can you use Melissa essential oil for?
+Beautiful, calm and happy Melissa Oil, is tranquil, uplifting and joyful.
+It’s one of the main oils we use in Aromatherapy for stabilizing mood, but what else can you use Melissa Essential Oil for?

 Melissa Essential Oil Benefits: Component Breakdown

-• Neral - is beneficial to nervous disorders, menstrual problems, stomach problems.
+- Neral - is beneficial to nervous disorders, menstrual problems, and stomach problems.

 Is Melissa Essential Oil Worth Its Price Tag?